 It is still true that connectors are the most likely cause of high IL, but it’s unfair to think of them as the only culprit.
 In reality, we can manage connector losses by stipulating the IL standards of the cables we buy, and training installers to keep things clean.
 Reducing the number of components within the network also logically lowers the insertion loss, so consider this if you’re simply using your splice machine to fuse poor quality components together.

 As with IL, when planning a network you need to factor in RL, and all equipment should be supplied with a certificate of specification stating both.
 It is important that networks are tested to ensure that there aren’t any unexpectedly high RL figures that indicate problems with equipment or fibers.
 Cable, specifically, can show high RL if a gap exists (such as fiber undercut) or if the fiber is broken.
-Contamination, torsion, strain or poorly seated connectors can also lead to high return losses.
+Contamination, torsion, strain or poorly seated connectors can also lead to high RL.

 Insertion loss and return loss are not the same thing and, therefore, need to be measured separately.
 For example, an optical fiber can have a break in it, but still be able to transmit light, resulting in a low IL reading when tested.
 So the problem wouldn’t be spotted.
 Measuring the RL on the fiber will pinpoint the issue as the response would be unexpectedly high.